NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 **Annually:** If used, calibrated micropipetters should be calibrated annually and adjusted or replaced if the precision or accuracy is greater than 2.5%.
 ### Refrigerator / Freezers
-Refrigerators should maintain a termperature of 1°C-5°C. Calibrated thermometers should be graduated in at least 1°C increments and the thermometer bulb immersed in liquid.
+Refrigerators should maintain a termperature of 1°C to 5°C. Calibrated thermometers should be graduated in at least 1°C increments and the thermometer bulb immersed in liquid.

 **At Installation or after non-routine maintenance:** Validate uniformity of temperature by mapping the refrigerator / freezer chamber